devananda/hubot-phab/README.md

 	<hubot> * T92 - Bot improvements: http://phabricatorlink/T92

 ## Coming soon (?, in my free time)

-	- [ ] Close Tasks with `hubot close T81`
+- Close Tasks with `hubot close T81`
-	- [ ] Close Tasks with comment ala `hubot close T12 with comment closing because it's done
+- Close Tasks with comment ala `hubot close T12 with comment closing because it's done
-	- [ ] Commenting on tasks... `hubot comment T12 this is the comment part of it
+- Commenting on tasks... `hubot comment T12 this is the comment part of it
+- Team Standup `hubot standup` ...  list of members with assigned tasks in markdown format?
+- Related Tasks search `hubot task with <query>` search title of task that contains query